openSUSE/news-o-o/_posts/2011-02-12-opensuse-weekly-news-162-is-out.markdown

 [Packman: eMount
         0.11.0-1.pm](http://packman.links2linux.org/package/eMount)

-EMount is a free system administrator tool for Linux that can mount, encrypt and
+â€œEMount is a free system administrator tool for Linux that can mount, encrypt and
         manage disk image files and physical disk drives.
-It relies on cryptsetup, which implements the LUKS disk encryption specification.
+It relies on cryptsetup, which implements the LUKS disk encryption specification.â€

 [Packman: cmus
       2.3.4-1.pm](http://packman.links2linux.org/package/cmus)

-CMus is a small and fast text mode music player for Linux and *BSD.
+â€œCMus is a small and fast text mode music player for Linux and *BSD.
 Supported file
         formats include FLAC, Ogg, MP3 (via libmad), wav, and all module formats supported by libmodplug.
 Included output plugins are ALSA, ARTS, OSS, and Sun.
 It can be controlled through a UNIX socket.
 Background playlist loading and a metadata cache make loading files very fast.
 Playqueue, playlist filters and directory browser.
 Three playlist views are
         available: artist/album/track, shuffle list, and sorted list.
-There are three play modes: all, artist, album.
+There are three play modes: all, artist, album.â€

 [Packman: aegisub
         2.1.8-0.pm](http://packman.links2linux.org/package/aegisub)

-Aegisub is an advanced subtitle editor that assists in the creation of subtitles,
+â€œAegisub is an advanced subtitle editor that assists in the creation of subtitles,
         translations, and complex overlays using audio or video.
-Developed by enthusiasts it builds on workflows created and perfected through professional, hobby, and everyday use.
+Developed by enthusiasts it builds on workflows created and perfected through professional, hobby, and everyday use.â€

 ## ![Header Picture](http://saigkill.homelinux.net/pub/OWN/common/logos/Logo-SecurityUpdates.png)Security Updates